-Variety of municipal and private landscaping projects such as planting of trees, modifying the layout of land, carrying out foundation work for landscape construction, building and construction of parks, etc. Municipal works construction Mainly municipal or local government works such as municipal road construction, water and lighting works, etc. Building works Construction of gas stations, auto repair shops, office building and temporary warehouse, etc. Others Maintenance, heritage restoration services and undertaking renovation works and acted as agent in trading of construction materials.
+Landscape construction Variety of municipal and private landscaping projects such as planting of trees, modifying the layout of land, carrying out foundation work for landscape construction, building and construction of parks, etc. Municipal works construction Mainly municipal or local government works such as municipal road construction, water and lighting works, etc. Building works Construction of gas stations, auto repair shops, office building and temporary warehouse, etc. Others Maintenance, heritage restoration services and undertaking renovation works and agency income for trading of construction materials.